Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Supplementary Figures and Tables from Numerical Studies

-\paragraph{Simulations.} In our Section 3, to generate dependent observations from a non-identity covariance matrix, we considered the block-wise covariances where $\Sig$ is block diagonal where each block is either a $10\times 10$ Toeplitz matrix or a $1000\times 1000$ exchangeable covariance matrix whose off-diagonal elements are $0 5$.
+\paragraph{Supplementary simulation results.} In our Section 3, to generate dependent observations from a non-identity covariance matrix, we considered the block-wise covariances where $\Sig$ is block diagonal where each block is either a $10\times 10$ Toeplitz matrix or a $1000\times 1000$ exchangeable covariance matrix whose off-diagonal elements are $0.5$.
 In particular, the $10\times 10$ Toeplitz matrix is given as follows